-a. the currently payable scale has not been changed since the last certification and the illustration actuary determines that experience since the last certification does not warrant changes in the disciplined current scale that would make it significantly less favorable to the policyholder, or b. the currently payable scale has been changed since the development of the disciplined current scale more recently certified only to the extent that changes are reasonably consistent with changes in experience assumptions underlying the disciplined current scale, or c. the currently payable scale has been made less favorable to the policyholder since the last certification and the change is more than the change in the current experience would dictate.
+d. the currently payable scale has not been changed since the last certification and the illustration actuary determines that experience since the last certification does not warrant changes in the disciplined current scale that would make it significantly less favorable to the policyholder; or e. the currently payable scale has been changed since the development of the disciplined current scale most recently certified only to the extent that changes are reasonably consistent with changes in experience assumptions underlying the disciplined current scale; or f. the currently payable scale has been made less favorable to the policyholder since the last certification and the change is more than the change in the current experience would dictate.